clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 ---------------

-A |CL| system and its infrastructure should be considered commodity and easily reproducible.Avoid focusing on backing up the operating system itself or default values.
+A |CL| system and its infrastructure should be considered commodity and easily reproducible.
+Avoid focusing on backing up the operating system itself or default values.

 Instead, focus on backing up what's important and unique - the application